Print This Article Print This Article Email this article Email this article

 And because they know that many computer users put a lot of credence into this false thought process, they work harder to make their messages appear to be from trusted people or companies.

-Messages that appear to be from your friend can be used if their address was culled from the gazillion forwarded messages sent every day with exposed email addresses or if your friend’s computer has been compromised.
-I can site dozens of examples I see all the time where the user didn’t think twice about opening an attachment or clicking a link from an email that appeared to be from a friend or trusted source then BAM, their computer gets infiltrated with malware.
+Messages that appear to be from your friend can be used if their address was culled from the gazillion forwarded messages sent every day with exposed email addresses, or if your friend’s computer has been compromised with malware.
+I can cite dozens of examples I see all the time where the user didn’t think twice about opening an attachment or clicking a link from an email that appeared to be from a friend or trusted source then BAM, their computer gets infiltrated with malware.

-Also, keep in mind that the bad guys have also figured out how to get around pretty decent defenses.
-If you authorize a program to run…even inadvertently, newer forms of malware can tell your security software that you have okayed them for use and to ignore them.
+Also, keep in mind that the bad guys have also figured out how to get around pretty decent computer defenses.
+If you authorize a program to run…even inadvertently, newer forms of malware can tell your security software that you have okayed them for use and to ignore the bad things they are doing.
 The malware then runs rough-shot throughout your computer causing a lot of havoc resulting in loss of sleep, time, and money.

-Be careful out there…keep your security up to snuff, but most of all keep your discerning eye wide open and trust no one…not even those you know.
+Be careful out there…keep your security up to snuff, but most of all keep your discerning eyes wide open and trust no one…not even those you know.

 I also know from experience how much people trust things on the internet.
 It is kind of scary.